 Although vessels transporting petroleum are responsible for any release or spill on water, Trans Mountain has committed to working with spill responders to help minimize damages.

-Western Canada Marine Response Corporation (WCMRC) is comprised of a team of spill response professionals trained specifically in the response to and recovery of water-based oil spills.
-WCMRC is funded through a tariff charged to every vessel transporting petroleum to or from ports of the west coast of Canada.
+Western Canada Marine Response Corporation (WCMRC) is composed of a team of spill response professionals trained specifically in the response to and recovery of water-based oil spills.
+WCMRC is funded through a tariff charged to every vessel transporting petroleum to or from ports of the West Coast of Canada.

 Their ability to effectively manage and direct spill response procedures within the first few hours after response activation significantly reduces the negative impacts oil can have on the surrounding environment.

 In the event of a spill, WCMRC personnel immediately respond with carefully designed strategies and countermeasures.
 WCMRC maintains various response-oriented warehouses and equipment caches that can be activated such as containment booms, skimmers and vessels.

-Incident Command team members, supervisors, vessel skippers and crew, technical assistance personnel, advisors and others, are drawn both from within WCMRC and from its network of partners across Canada, the USA and around the world:
+Incident Command team members, supervisors, vessel skippers and crew, technical assistance personnel, advisors and others, are drawn both from within WCMRC and from its network of partners across Canada, the US and around the world: